Music for the soul. Always live!

 Eladio Romero Santos was unique as a bachata musician, in that he was able to operate in a different world from that of other bachateros.
 For one, he played with his own group, and throughout his entire career employed the same musicians, all from the campos of his native San Francisco - although he would sometimes use others to record (notably Augusto Santos and Niño Abreu).
 For another, Romero Santos performed in country social clubs, patron saints’ festivals, and other venues and so didn’t carry the stigma of the brothels where other bachateros were forced to play.
 And, although Romero continued to record bachata until the end of his career, he made his name playing danceable, upbeat merengue, rather than the anguished boleros of his contemporaries.
 For these reasons, Romero was able to avoid the marginalization suffered by most bachateros, He became the most sought after Dominican guitar musician of the 1970s and 1980s, and by far the best paid.

 After the success of Blas Durán’s “Consejo a las mujeres” in 1987, merengue de guitarra became a staple of the bachata repertoire, and Romero Santos’ influence began to be felt.
-Both Luis Vargas and later Anthony Santos played the guitar downward, with a thumbpick, like Romero Santos, rather than upward with their fingers in the style of Edilio Paredes and Augusto Santos.
+Both Luis Vargas and later Antony Santos played the guitar downward, with a thumbpick, like Romero Santos, rather than upward with their fingers in the style of Edilio Paredes and Augusto Santos.
 The result was a simpler and more rhythmic style of merengue which lent itself well to the new aesthetic.
-As it was these two, particularly Anthony Santos, who defined the style of the new generation, Romero Santos’ importance cannot be overstated.
+As it was these two, particularly Antony Santos, who defined the style of the new generation, Romero Santos’ importance cannot be overstated.

 In 1995, Romero Santos contracted arthritis and was no longer able to play the guitar.
 He continued to travel with his group as the lead singer, while noted lead guitarist Martin Santos took his place as the requinto.
 By 1998 Romero Santos had retired.
 In contrast to other bachateros he had been enormously enriched by his thirty year career.
 His group continued to cover contracts with stand in singers, and when they decided to retire as well Romero Santos actually paid them a pension, something absolutely unheard of in probably the entire history of Dominican music.
 Eladio Romero Santos passed away in 2001 as the result of lung cancer, and his funeral was attended by hundreds of mourners including many of his best known colleagues.